wleddy/texting/README.md

 # twilio
-Allow integration of texting via Twilio account
+Allow integration of texting via Twilio account.

+Requires Shotglass2 module as usual for me.